Kettering Foundation: History

+The institution is a member of the Strategic Ohio Council for Higher Education (SOCHE).

+Leadership

-The foundation's current president and CEO since April 2022 is Sharon L. Davies.
+The foundation's president and CEO since April 2022 is Sharon L. Davies.
 She succeeded F. David Mathews who presided over the foundation from 1981 to 2022.
 Past notable board members have included Lisle Carter, Jr., Katherine W. Fanning, Mary Futrell, Daniel Kemmis, and Daniel Yankelovich.